 Follow the instructions for dilution on the muriatic acid bottle you purchase.
 The dilution levels can vary greatly depending on the brand.

-Apply the solution to the stained area and allow to sit for up to a minute followed by thoroughly rinsing.
+Apply the solution to the stained area and allow to sit for up to a minute followed by thorough rinsing.

 For oil spills (not stains, unless very recent)

-Firstly, if you just spilled the oil be sure to firstly blot up as much as possible with some paper towels or rag.
+Firstly, if you just spilled the oil be sure to first blot up as much as possible with some paper towels or rag.

 Cat litter to the rescue!